SparkyVT/HPR-Rocket-Flight-Computer/README.txt

 --------NOTES----------
 Note: All of the above components were purchased through Digikey.
-Other sources for the same components should work, but are untested, but may not fit the provided PCB
+Other sources for the same components should work, but are untested and may not fit the provided PCB

 Note: 1.25in x 3.8in size board.
 Will fit in a 2-inch avionics bay that is at least